robbiemcmillan/gameoflife/README.md

 ## Issues & Possible Solutions

-As I was not sure of the best way to implement an "infinite grid", I decided to make the grid fixed so I could continue on with the exercise.
-Furthermore, this created issues when counting neighbours as I had to deal with neighbours outwidth the boundaries of the grid.
-A possible way of rectifying this would be to create a much larger grid via a 2d arraylist that could be dynamically added to, and choose a section to show through the GUI.
-By doing this, the programme would not have to deal with boundary issues and could better mimic the "infinite grid".
+As I was not sure of the best way to implement an "infinite grid", I decided to make the grid fixed so I could continue with the exercise.
+Furthermore, this created issues when counting neighbours as I had to deal with neighbours out width the boundaries of the grid.
+A possible way of rectifying this would be to create a much larger grid via a 2d arraylist that could be dynamically added to and choose a section to show through the GUI.
+By doing this, the programme would not have to deal with boundary issues and could better mimic the "infinite grid" design.